superdudnikteam/BrawlStars-v31/README.md

 Unfortunately, the offline logic is mostly broken and some gamemodes might not work correctly or even crash.

 ### Got any question?
-Contact @ShockWave#5158 on Discord or open an issue.
+Contact @ShockWave#5158 on Discord or open an issue